Mukumbuta/NumberClassificationAPI/README.md

 - Determines if a number is prime or perfect.
 - Identifies special number properties (e.g., Armstrong numbers, odd/even classification).
 - Returns the sum of its digits.
-- Provides a fun fact about the number.
+- Provides a fun fact about the number that it fetches from (Number API)[http://numbersapi.com]
 - Handles invalid input gracefully.

 ## Endpoint